Damienlee69/agregarr-docs/docs/setup.md

 2. Log in with your Plex account
 3. Authorize Agregarr

 You need to use the Plex account that owns your server.
-Managed users won't work.

 ## Select Your Plex Server